watarukumagai-git/opt/peer_review/no3/review_comment.md

 The end of Chapter 2 says "Furthermore, HPWL-IME … when used with other heuristics taken for comparison like DTCST, ELNSs, and HMOVNS with various performance metrics.", but the performance of HPWL-IME (the proposed algorithm) should be written in Chapter 5 because it is shown in numerical experiments of this paper for the first time.
 Instead, please clarify the structural difference about how to solve the collaborative scheduling problem in Chapter 2.

 ## major comment5 (Chapter 3)
  I think the readers cannot understand the optimization problem which optimization variable, parameters, and objective and constraint functions.
+The optimization problem and algorithm’s part of the current manuscript should be rewritten with learning [22], which are nicely written.
-Please revise it considering my idea below:
+Moreover, please revise it considering my idea below:
 - Chapter 3 can be separated into optimization formulation and algorithm.
 So, the former is "Chapter 3: Collaborative Scheduling Problem" and the latter is "Chapter 4: Scheduling Algorithm".
 - Section 3.1 shows the whole of collaborative scheduling optimization problem. "minimize_[x] f_1(x) + f_2(x)" shows the objective function, f_1 shows make-span time about production, f_2 shows delivery time about transportation, "g(x)<=0" shows constraints, x shows optimization variables.
 More details about f_1, f_2, g, and x are given in later sections.
 - Section 3.2 shows objective and constraint functions about the production.